Wall Street edges higher as the market awaits Nvidia's quarterly report

 U.S. stocks edged higher in afternoon trading Wednesday ahead of a highly anticipated earnings update from computer chip giant Nvidia that may provide insights into the current state and future of artificial intelligence.

-The S&P 500 was up 0.2%.
+The S&P 500 was up 0.3%.
 The benchmark index is on pace to top its record high set earlier this month.
-The Dow Jones Industrial Average rose 127 points, or 0.3%, as of 1:20 p.m.
+The Dow Jones Industrial Average rose 187 points, or 0.4%, as of 3:04 p.m.
 Eastern time.
-The Nasdaq composite inched up 0.1%.
+The Nasdaq composite rose 0.2%.

 Gains in technology and financial companies helped outweigh declines in communication services, health care and other sectors.